zyzo/izberg-api-python/README.md

 ##ProductOffer

 Offers differs from products, a product can not be added to a cart, the product is the physical object defined by it's brand, model, colors etc ...
-When someone by a product on a marketplace, he actually orders a specific offer from a specific merchant corresponding to a product.
+When someone by a product on a marketplace, he actually orders a specific offer from a specific merchant corresponding to a product.<br>
 We are here going to deal with offers, or more accurately product offers.

 ### Get productOffer